 Every crisp needs a great ice cream to complete it, and I think the warm spices in my gingerbread ice cream would be amazing with a fresh pear crisp.
 In fact, I know the flavor combination is a winner, because I’ve got a Spiced Gingerbread Pear Crumble on the blog, too!

 Nutmeg is one of those under appreciated fall spices.
-I keep a ready supply and I always grind it fresh!
+I keep a ready supply and I always grind it fresh, the heady aroma comes through even in ice cream!

 Pairing Suggestion ~ Maple Glazed Oatmeal Cookies